OpenMDAO/mphys/examples/time_domain/README.md

 1. `timestep_groups`: The first mode is the default mode of OpenMDAO where each time step of the temporal problem is a subsystem and connections are used to indicate the dependency of a particular time step on previous time
 This requires OpenMDAO to allocate and store all states in the system in memory at all times;
-this is not practical with large high-fidelity codes where there could be 100s or 1000s of time steps.
+this is not practical with large high-fidelity codes where there could be hundreds or thousands of time steps.

 2. `timestep_loop`: The alternative approach is to use nested OpenMDAO problems.
 The outer OpenMDAO problem is the optimization problem, and the inner problem represents a single coupled time step of the time-domain problem.